 - Tips for Enhancing Healthcare UI Design in Mobile Apps

-The Incremental Model is well-suited for projects with clearly defined functionalities and phased deployment needs.
+The Incremental Model works well for projects with specified functions and phased deployment.
 For example:

-- Building a learning management system (LMS) with features for course creation, student enrollment, and progress tracking, delivered in phases.
+- Build a learning management system (LMS) with features like course creation, student enrollment, and progress tracking, then deliver them in phases.

 Spiral Model